 Data Science Research & Initiatives at Maryland Universities

-The University of Maryland system and Johns Hopkins University are the main drivers of data science research in the state, with smaller institutions providing strong teaching-centered programs:
+The University of Maryland system and Johns Hopkins University are invested in data science research in the state, with smaller institutions providing strong teaching-centered programs:

-- Loyola University of Maryland gives students the chance to find data-driven solutions to challenges at real area businesses.
-To keep the curriculum relevant to employers, the data science program maintains an Industrial Advisory Board composed of execs from Booz Allen Hamilton and other companies.
+Loyola University of Maryland gives students the chance to find data-driven solutions to challenges at real area businesses.
+To keep the curriculum relevant to employers, the data science program maintains an Industrial Advisory Board composed of executives from Booz Allen Hamilton and other companies.

 Online Data Science Programs in Maryland

-Maryland’s public and private universities team up to provide a healthy mix of online degrees and certificates in the data science realm.
-Two of them — Johns Hopkins and University of Maryland-Baltimore County — even feature prominently in the U.S. News & World Report rankings for Best Online Graduate Computer IT Programs.
+Maryland’s public and private universities team up to provide a mix of online degrees and certificates in the data science realm.
+Two of them — Johns Hopkins and University of Maryland-Baltimore County — even sit in the top 50 in the U.S. News & World Report rankings for Best Online Graduate Computer IT Programs ranked in 2022.

 Online Graduate Certificates in Data Science

-An online graduate certificate can be a great method for scaling up your skills quickly.
+An online graduate certificate may be a method for scaling up your skills relatively quickly compared to a master’s degree.
 Two Maryland certificate programs to consider are:

 By opting for a full degree online, your total study hours increase but so do your potential destinations.
 To start with, the certificate programs above are built to lead seamlessly into the following two credentials:

-- UMUC’s 36-credit MS in Data Analytics, which covers data management, mining, modeling and visualization.
+UMUC’s Master of Science (MS) in Data Analytics, which covers data management, mining, modeling and visualization.